Additive subordination of multiparameter Markov processes: Multiparameter Additive subordination

 \section{Multiparameter Additive subordination}

-This section introduces time inhomogeneous additive subordinators.
+This section introduces time-inhomogeneous additive subordinators.
 An additive subordinator is an increasing process with non stationary independent increments and continuous in probability.
-Additive processes are obtained from Lévy ones by relaxing the condition of stationary increments, hence they are spatially (but not temporally) homogeneous (see \cite{sa}).
+Additive processes are obtained from L\'evy ones by relaxing the condition of stationary increments, hence they are spatially (but not temporally) homogeneous (see \cite{sa}).

 Let $\SS(t)$ be an additive subordinator and let $\pi_{t_1,t_2}$ be the distribution of its increment $\SS(t_2)-\SS(t_1)$.
 An additive process is completely determined by the set of measures $\pi_{t_1,t_2}$ since all the finite-dimensional distributions are completely specified (\cite{beghin2019additive}).
 Adapting Proposition 2.1 in \cite{li2016additive} we have that an additive subordinator is a semimartingale with a time dependent characteristic exponent.
 In fact, the time $t$ characteristic function of an additive subordinator $\SS(t)$ is (\cite{mendoza2016multivariate})